 If you want to go somewhere a bit fancier for lunch or dinner then Villa Bianca is the answer as one of the best restaurants in Hampstead.

 It’s a long-standing Italian restaurant down the laneway of Perrin’s Court.

 It’s gorgeous from the outside as it’s covered in flowers and in the warmer months, you can eat on the small terrace overlooking Perrin’s court.

 And there you have it!
-All of my local, insider tips and things to do in Hampstead London!
+All of my local, insider tips and things to do in Hampstead London in 2021!

 - I have so many blog posts on London including area guides for Camden, Greenwich, Kings Cross & Kensington, plus some Walking Guides, find them here: